 To identify the specific challenges they need to work on in Latin America, our members in region worked together to launch a research project.
 This project aimed to identify the key barriers stopping people with intellectual disabilities from being included in government’s pandemic response plans.

-This report was funded by the UK Foreign, Commonwealth & Development Office and the Norwegian Agency for Development Cooperation and with support from the International Disability Alliance.
+This report was funded by the UK Foreign, Commonwealth & Development Office and the Disabled People’s Organisations Denmark (DPOD) and with support from the International Disability Alliance.